LearnersGuild/partners/Guiding Principles/Mission Statement.md

 When people talk about learning a new skill to thrive in the modern economy, we are the unquestioned choice.
 We are at the vanguard of post-industrial education; a paragon of democracy, human dignity, and human potential.

+> “To find out what one is fitted to do, and to secure an opportunity to do it, is the key to happiness.” ~ John Dewey

 ## Public Benefit Corporation

 Learners Guild is a social enterprise.
 We are incorporated as a Public Benefit Corporation.
 The public benefit we provide is twofold: